fahimtalukdarakash/neocortexapi_Team_SqrAS/Project Documentation.md

                     break;
             }
 ```
-At last, currently the existing program checking the boolean variable `isInStableState` is set to true or not for 5 cycles then breaks the loop.
+At last, currently the existing program which is set to run for 1000 iterations checking the boolean variable `isInStableState` is set to true or not for 5 cycles then breaks the loop.

 ### Task 2: Investegating the reason, why first 40 cycles don't give mini-columns list of SDR for inputs 51 to 99.
 After analyzing the code, we thought the problem is in `HomeostaticPlasticityController`.
 To verify that, we ran the program without `HomeostaticPlasticityController` and found that the problem is not there.